A SHORT HISTORY OF IPSWICH, SUFFOLK, ENGLAND

 IPSWICH IN THE 18th CENTURY

 During the 18th century the population of Ipswich grew more slowly.
 It reached 11,000 by 1800.
 By the standards of the time Ipswich was a fair sized town and it was quite prosperous.
 Moreover Ipswich gained its first newspaper in 1720 and its first theatre in 1736.

 Although the wool trade in Ipswich was now dead other industries flourished such as shipbuilding, leather, malting and brewing.

 In 1797 an Act of Parliament formed a body of men called the Paving Commissioners who were responsible for paving and cleaning the streets of Ipswich.

 Ipswich grew rapidly in the 19th century.
 The population of Ipswich was 11,000 in 1801 but it rose to almost 33,000 in 1851 and reached 66,000 by the end of the century.

-In the 19th century Ipswich became a major manufacturing centre.
+In the 19th century Ipswich became a major manufacturing center.
 In Ipswich iron foundries made farm machinery and railway parts.
 Other industries were brewing and malting, brick making and cement making, grain milling and oil milling (crushing linseeds to produce oil).
-There was also a printing industry in Ipswich as well as fertiliser making, tobacco and clothing.
+There was also a printing industry in Ipswich as well as fertilizer making, tobacco and clothing.

 The port boomed.
 In the early 19th century ships tied up at the side of the river but in 1842 a wet dock was dug.
 Ipswich had ceased to be an important international port but the coastal trade thrived.
 Iron and coal were brought from other parts of the country and manufactured iron goods were taken from Ipswich.
 Shipbuilding continued to flourish in Ipswich.